VaskarNath/first-android-app/README.txt

 Note also that Guess the Number & Cows and Bulls track score in such a way that the smallest score is best, and their score leaderboards are sorted accordingly.

+The source code for our game can be found in